PeerHerholz/Cog_Com_Neuro_ML_DL/lecture/setup.md

       - Live Share (n.b., you may need to press "Ctrl/Cmd+Shift+P" and type "install extensions" again after installing this)
       - Live Share Extension Pack
       - Docker

+**Zotero**

+1. Go to https://www.zotero.org/ and click the "Log in" button followed by the "Register for a free account" button on the subsequent page.
+2. Register for a free account via providing the necessary information.
+N.B.: Think about the email address you are using for the registration.
+While it might seem feasible/appropriate to use your university account, please remember that you won't have access to it anymore after you finished your studies.
+Obviously, you could just change it when the time comes but you could also just use a different one right away (which might be less prone to problems anyway).
+3. Download the [Zotero Desktop App for linux](https://www.zotero.org/download/client/dl?channel=release&platform=linux-x86_64&version=5.0.96.3) from the [Download page](https://www.zotero.org/download/), run the downloaded file and follow the instructions on your screen.
+4. Open the `Zotero Desktop App`, go to `Zotero` -> `Preferences` -> `Sync` and log in with your user credentials.

 **Python**